This article is going to help you change the built in WordPress 2019 Gutenberg Featured Image shading.

 William Shakespeare warned us that there is no darkness but ignorance.
 Applying the quote to this blog post, there are two darknesses — ignorance, and also the darkness that envelops the Featured Image on the newly released Twenty Nineteen theme!

 As many of my colleagues followed suit, I was excited with the most recent WordPress offering!
 I quickly update to WordPress 5.x, and Gutenberg blocks, and Twenty Nineteen … and bam, gosh I do not like those darkened Featured Images!
-I’m sure it is just that I am not yet used to them, but for the moment they have to go!
-I have folks complaining because they didn’t ask for it, it just showed up.
+While I am sure it is just that I am not yet used to them, this Darkness Factor must go!
+Another reason is that I have folks complaining because they didn’t ask for this “new shading” darkness, it just showed up.

-I’m going to show you the easy way to get rid of those colored Featured Images.
-It is just a few steps.
+In this article I’m going to show you the easy way to get rid of those colored Featured Images.
+Stick with me, it is just a few steps.

 In my opinion, it is always good to have options.
 As you get more familiar with the 2019 theme, you may even want to change the behavior back to default.
 It is easy enough to do.
 Enough said, here is how to updated the WordPress 2019 Featured Image default color enhancement.